dhbrand/Projects/Notes/january.md

                 ii. there should be a way to modify rplant pkg code iii. requires better understanding of cURL
         d. found an reported an error in readr pkg
-        e. optmizing the way to filter constant continuous covs

 3. General Notes